Elements

 Element descriptors are configured in the boundaries/elements setting as an array of objects.
 Each descriptor defines:

-- What type of element it represents
+- What type and/or category of element it represents or belongs to.

 - What pattern to match in file paths